software-mansion-labs/EIP712-cairo-article/article.md

 # EIP712 authentication in cairo
-In this article, I would like to show you how to authenticate messages signed by an ethereum account with EIP712 typed structured data hashing and signing standard, on StarkNet.
+In this article, I would like to show you how to authenticate messages signed by an Ethereum account with EIP712 typed structured data hashing and signing standard, on StarkNet.
 ## Background
 Before I begin, make sure that you're familiar with [cairo-lang](https://www.cairo-lang.org) and [protostar](https://docs.swmansion.com/protostar/) as it is essential in this case.
 There is a whole dedicated [piece](https://blog.swmansion.com/testing-starknet-contracts-made-easy-with-protostar-2ecdad3c9133) explaining almost everything you would need to know before reading this article, so make sure to check it out.
-Also, some knowledge about [EIP-712](https://eips.ethereum.org/EIPS/eip-712) would be nice too, as I won't be going into details of how it works.
+Also, some knowledge about [EIP-712](https://eips.ethereum.org/EIPS/eip-712) would be nice too, as I won't be going into details about how it works.

-# Use case - creating a binding between ETH adress and Starknet Address
+# Use case - creating a binding between ETH address and Starknet Address

 ## Creating a connection
-On the surface the concept might be simple, we get Ethereum address and as an input and use caller's address as Starknet address, we call `save_connected_addresses` function and we're done, right?
-Well not really, first we have to make sure that that the Ethereum address  actually belongs to the person calling this function.
-Thats the hard part, we need to recreate the message signed on Ethereum side and then by using the signature given as an input we need to confirm that the address extracted from all this matches our input.
-Thats what `assert_valid_eth_signature` function is doing.
-By calling `get_caller_address()` and using it as our Starknet address we ensure that it indeed belongs to the user and we will use it when reconstructing signed message.
+On the surface the concept might be simple, we get the Ethereum address as an input and use the caller's address as Starknet address, we call `save_connected_addresses` function and we're done, right?
+Well not really, first we have to make sure that the Ethereum address belongs to the person calling this function.
+That's the hard part, we need to recreate the message signed on the Ethereum side, and then by using the signature given as an input we need to confirm that the extracted address matches our input.
+That what `assert_valid_eth_signature` function is doing.
+By calling `get_caller_address()` and using it as our Starknet address we ensure that it indeed belongs to the user and we will use it when reconstructing a signed message.
 ```cairo
 @external
 func add_connection{